airbnb/smartstack-cookbook/README.md

 Finally, the `listen` section contains additional haproxy configuration.
 It specifies how haproxy will conduct it's own health checks.
-SSSPy is [following convention](https://github.com/airbnb/services/blob/master/smartstack.md), and has properly implemented a `/ping` endpoint for connectivity checks.
+SSSPy is following convention by properly implemented a `/ping` endpoint for [connectivity checks](#connectivity-checks).

 ### Health Checks ###